Updates Specific to 2023

 Standard paper sessions

-Live virtual events will take place using Zoom Online Meetings; access will be password protected and limited to meeting registrants.
+Live virtual presentations, if any, will take place using Zoom Online Meetings; access will be password protected and limited to meeting registrants.

 Successful virtual presentations require some preparation in advance of the meeting: